ShanYinghao/shanyinghao.github.io/index.md

   </tr>
 </table>

-➤ {Paper}2021-10-28: My paper (1st author) entitled "**A Holistic Power Management Strategy of Microgrids Based on Model Predictive Control and Particle Swarm Optimization**" is online now!
+➤ {Paper}2021-10-28: The paper (1st author) entitled "**A Holistic Power Management Strategy of Microgrids Based on Model Predictive Control and Particle Swarm Optimization**" is online now!
 Published in the journal "**IEEE Transactions on Industrial Informatics**", Q1 top journal.
 Click [**here**](https://ieeexplore.ieee.org/document/9591449)!

-➤ {Funding}2021-05-19: My "[**Shanghai Sailing Program**](http://stcsm.sh.gov.cn/zwgk/tzgs/gsgg/bsgsgg/kjjhxmjggb/20210518/9ecb2e8bc52742488372c9330c9a344f.html)" has been approved, it is about using MPC to address the fluctuations from renewables.
+➤ {Funding}2021-05-19: The "[**Shanghai Sailing Program**](http://stcsm.sh.gov.cn/zwgk/tzgs/gsgg/bsgsgg/kjjhxmjggb/20210518/9ecb2e8bc52742488372c9330c9a344f.html)" has been approved, it is about using MPC to address the fluctuations from renewables.

-➤ {Funding}2021-04-28: My "**Initial Research Funds for Yong Teachers of Donghua University**" has been fully issued.
+➤ {Funding}2021-04-28: The "**Initial Research Funds for Yong Teachers of Donghua University**" has been fully issued.

-➤ {Paper}2021-03-04: My paper (1st author) entitled "**A Unified Model Predictive Voltage and Current Control for Microgrids with Distributed Fuzzy Cooperative Secondary Control**" is online now!
+➤ {Paper}2021-03-04: The paper (1st author) entitled "**A Unified Model Predictive Voltage and Current Control for Microgrids with Distributed Fuzzy Cooperative Secondary Control**" is online now!
 Published in the journal "**IEEE Transactions on Industrial Informatics**", Q1 top journal.
 Click [**here**](https://ieeexplore.ieee.org/document/9369108)!

-➤ {Funding}2021-01-21: One of my projects under "**Fundamental Research Funds for the Central Universities**" had been successfully approved.
+➤ {Funding}2021-01-21: One of the projects under "**Fundamental Research Funds for the Central Universities**" had been successfully approved.
 The topic is "**Research on the Secondary Adaptive Control of Microgrids Based on Model Prediction and Distributed Cooperation methods**".
-I am the first person in charge.
-The follow-up work will be carried out soon.

-➤ {Paper}2020-10-8: Today, my paper (review paper) entitled "**Model predictive control of microgrids – An overview**" is online now!
+➤ {Paper}2020-10-8: Today, the paper (review paper) entitled "**Model predictive control of microgrids – An overview**" is online now!
 Published in the journal "**Renewable and Sustainable Energy Reviews**", Q1 top journal.
 This paper is supported by **three IEEE fellows**!
 Take a first look at [**here**](https://www.sciencedirect.com/science/article/pii/S1364032120307097)!

 ### **『------History records------』**